SecUSo/privacy-friendly-notes/README.md

 Most apps for note taking need a lot of permissions and synchronize over the internet.
 Consequently they use some company service, that you have to trust.
 While this is a convenient feature, it weakens your privacy.

 Privacy Friendly Apps are group of Android applications which are optimized regarding privacy.
-Further information can be found in the [PFA guide] (https://secuso.org/pfa).
+Further information can be found in the [here] (https://secuso.org/pfa).

 ## Download and more Information

-Further development requires Android Studio, we recommend to use at least version 2.1.2
+Further development requires Android Studio, we recommend to use at least version 2.2.2

 ### API Reference

-Mininum SDK: 16
+Mininum SDK: 17
-Target SDK: 23
+Target SDK: 25

 ## License